2FAC – Two Factor Alarm Clock

 Wake up Sound

-For sound, I decided to go for the DFPlayer Mini.
+For sound, I first decided to use the DFPlayer Mini.
 It can play MP3 files, has a build in amplifier, and supports TF cards (aka mini SD) for storage.
 For output, I got a 57mm, 8Ω, 0.5W speaker.
+Unfortunately, running it on battery power failed because the player needs 5V to operate and attaching the XIAO RP2350 to a battery makes the 5V pin useless.

 IMG_20260513_143315.jpg

-The XIAO RP2350 has battery management on board (XIAO RP2040 does not) can be connected to a Lithium battery and charge it.
-When USB is disconnected it will automatically switch to battery power.
+The XIAO RP2350 has onboard battery management (XIAO RP2040 does not) and can be connected to a lithium battery and charge it.
+When USB is disconnected, it will automatically switch to battery power.
 The battery level can be read from GPIO29 (see also pin map).
-The battery does need to have power protection (PCM) to avoid over(dis)charging.
+The battery must have power protection (PCM) to avoid over(dis)charging.

 The V5/VUSB/VBUS pin can be used to power the XIAO without using the USB port.
-To protect the VBUS it is smart to add a diode (see also XIAO with Lipo Battery Charging Circuit).
+To protect the VBUS it is smart to add a diode but that's already on the XIAO circuit (see also XIAO with Lipo Battery Charging Circuit).

-The 5V power will from the docking station.
+The 5V power for charging will from the docking station.

 I used the code below to test power breaks.
 This code was installed as main.py, so it starts up after a reset.